-Veterans—current or former serving members of the Australian Defence Force—and their families are an important population group for health and welfare monitoring.
-The unique nature of Australian Defence Force service promotes protective factors that can lead to improved health outcomes but also exposes members to risk factors that may lead to poor health during and after their military service.
+Veterans—permanent, reserve and ex-serving members of the Australian Defence Force (ADF)—and their families are an important population group for health and welfare monitoring.
+The unique nature of ADF service promotes protective factors that can lead to improved health outcomes but also exposes members to risk factors that may lead to poor health during and after their military service.

 Web report |